yeyehandsome1984/Cryptosite/README.md

 with the scam, hacking cases plaguing the cryptco trading platform, it is important for investors to choose the right platform.
 By providing with the key info for the major platforms, it will help users decide when and which platform to trade to visit.
 The site has also featured recommended site based on key parameters.

-Cryptcos are very volatile, the timing to invest is very crucial to investors.
+Crypcos are very volatile, the timing to invest is very crucial to investors.

 # Strategy
 ## Identifying External Users